manticoresoftware/manticoresearch/manual/Logging/Query_logging.md

 ## Logging format

-Two query log formats are supported.
-Plain text format was the default but that default changed to SQL format.
-However, while plain log format might be more convenient for manual monitoring and review, but hard to replay for benchmarks, it only logs *search* queries but not the other types of requests, does not always contain the complete search query data, etc.

-The plain text format is also harder (and sometimes impossible) to replay for benchmarking purposes.
-The `sphinxql` format alleviates that.
-It aims to be complete and re-playable, even though at the cost of brevity and readability.
+Two query log formats are supported:
+* `plain`: recommended if most of your queries are purely full-text or you just don't care about non-full text components of your queries: filtering by attributes, sorting, grouping etc. You can't replay queries logged in `plain` format.
+* `sphinxql`: recommended in all other cases (default).
+It also provides an easy way to replay logged queries.

 ### Plain log format

-With plain log format, `searchd` logs all successfully executed search queries into a query log file.
+With `plain` log format Manticore logs all successfully executed search queries into a query log file.
 Here's an example:

 ```sql
 [Fri Jun 29 21:17:58 2007] 0.004 sec 0.004 sec [all/0/rel 35254 (0,20)] [lj] test
 [Fri Jun 29 21:20:34 2007] 0.024 sec 0.024 sec [all/0/rel 19886 (0,20) @channel_id] [lj] test
 ```

-This log format is as follows:
+The log format is as follows:

 ```
 [query-date] real-time wall-time [match-mode/filters-count/sort-mode total-matches (offset,limit) @groupby-attr] [index-name] query
 ```

-* real-time is a time measured just from start to finish of the query
+* real-time is the time from start till finish of the query
-* wall-time like real-time but not including waiting for agents and merging result sets time
+* wall-time is like the real-time, excluding time spent on waiting for agents and merging result sets from them

-Match mode can take one of the following values:
+`match-mode` can have one of the following values:

 *   "all" for `SPH_MATCH_ALL` mode;
 *   "any" for `SPH_MATCH_ANY` mode;